foxyseta/app-oriani/README.md

 # App Oriani
 A mobile app for the students at Liceo Scientifico "Alfredo Oriani" in Ravenna.

+## Acknowledgments
+Francesco Ravaglia and Giulia Ghirardini helped me design the application, while Francesco Ravaglia and Giovanni Brandolini provided most of the graphics used by App Oriani.
+I also wish to thank Luca Bulgarelli, Giovanni Rinchiuso, Nicola Cavarra, Stefano Zecchi, and Francesco Bondi for their useful beta testing.

 ## Functions
 📰 A bullletin board constantly updated with the latest news